Jesina/Advanced-Data-Analytics---Web-Scraping/README.md

 ### Section 1 : Process

-1.Enter any url (webpage)
+1. Enter any url (webpage)
-2.Open and scrape that webpage's words each word 3.Save that info into a csv
+2. Open and scrape that webpage's words each word
+3. Save that info into a csv

 ### Section 2 : Process